Background and instructions

-This is one of the first steps in your training as a future physician and needs to be completed prior to Orientation.
+This is one of the first steps in your training as a future physician.

-is necessary in order to complete the training.
+- A UW email address is necessary in order to register for the training.